 Stellar Phoenix Windows Data Recovery – Professional is a highly recommended tool that is capable enough to restore inaccessible files from the external hard drive.
 Its simple and intuitive interface doesn’t require any technical knowledge to run it properly.
 Due to its highly positive reviews most professional use this utility to recover data from their inaccessible external drive.

-Overall, whenever you face any inaccessibility issues with your external drives, then it is always better to go with a reliable Partition Recovery Software instead of trying different methods to make it accessible as it might end up with a data loss situation.
+Overall, whenever you face not showing issues with your external drives, then it is always better to go with a reliable data recovery software instead of trying different methods to make it accessible as it might end up with a data loss situation.